Bharaths0407/CGV-mini-project/README.md

 # CGV-mini-project

-Mini project on visualisation of linear queue
+OpenGl Mini Project using C++ Glut library to create a Visual Representation of Linear Queue